vuejs/composition-api-rfc/api.md

 Here we are exposing `root` on the render context and binding it to the div as its ref via `ref="root"`.
 In the Virtual DOM patching algorithm, if a VNode's `ref` key corresponds to a ref on the render context, then the VNode's corresponding element or component instance will be assigned to the value of that ref.
 This is performed during the Virtual DOM mount / patch process, so template refs will only get assigned values after the initial render.

-Refs used as templates refs behave just like any other refs: they are reactive and can be passed into (or returned from) composition functions.
+Refs used as template refs behave just like any other refs: they are reactive and can be passed into (or returned from) composition functions.

 - **Usage with Render Function / JSX**